fruether/MyProject/folder/README.md

 ## How the 101worker and Language:101meta come together

 In that short chapter we want to discuss how the [101worker](https://github.com/101companies/101worker) and the [Language:101meta](#Language:101meta) fit together in the complete system.
 The modules with the `101` ending are somewhat related to the [Language:101meta](#Language:101meta).
-It is important to understand how they act together to get a overall understanding.
+It is important to understand how they act together to gain an overall understanding.

-First of all all the 'rules', which are stored in the [101repo](https://github.com/101companies/101repo), are aggregated and summarized in one large file called [rules.json](http://data.101companies.org/dumps/rules.json).
+First of all, all the 'rules', which are stored in the [101repo](https://github.com/101companies/101repo), are aggregated and summarized in one large file called [rules.json](http://data.101companies.org/dumps/rules.json).
 This job is performed by the [rules101meta](https://github.com/101companies/101worker/tree/master/modules/rules101meta) module.
 After that module ran successfully the first basic rules are executed by the [matches101meta](https://github.com/101companies/101worker/tree/master/modules/matches101meta) module.
 This module aims to execute all the rules, that neither have a predicate nor a fragment as part of the constraint.
 The result is stored in files with the ending `*.matches.json` in [101web/resources location](http://data.101companies.org/resources/).
 Once that is done we start to execute different modules to analyze the files.
 The way of the execution, depends on the metadata that are delivered about the file.
-The [metrics101meta](https://github.com/101companies/101worker/wiki/Module%20metrics101meta) module uses the GeSHi coded retrieved ?before? to extract token sequences.
+The [metrics101meta](https://github.com/101companies/101worker/wiki/Module%20metrics101meta) module uses the GeSHi coded retrieved before to extract token sequences.

 Another part in processing the [Language:101meta](#Language:101meta) is that we want to validate the found metadata especially the language.
 Therefore the rules identify by the suffix of a file not just a language but also a specific [validator](https://github.com/101companies/101worker/tree/master/validators).
 These [validators](https://github.com/101companies/101worker/tree/master/validators) are used to make sure that the assumed language is right.
 The specific [validators](https://github.com/101companies/101worker/tree/master/validators), are references over the validator metadata key and are finally executed in the [validate101meta](https://github.com/101companies/101worker/tree/master/modules/validate101meta) module.